Blog

 Visual breakdown of the three schema layers that power GEO for local businesses, showing core eligibility schema, additional answerability and trust schema, and strategic schema that influences AI preference and recommendations.

-1. Core (Eligibility) establishes that a real local business exists and can be recognized as an entity (Organization, LocalBusiness, WebSite, WebPage, BreadcrumbList).
+1. Core (Eligibility) schema establishes that a real local business exists and can be recognized as an entity (Organization, LocalBusiness, WebSite, WebPage, BreadcrumbList).

-2. Additional (Answerability and Trust) makes information safe to reuse in AI-generated answers without misinterpretation (FAQPage, Product, ImageObject).
+2. Additional (Answerability and Trust) schema makes information safe to reuse in AI-generated answers without misinterpretation (FAQPage, Product, ImageObject).

 Skipping the first layer blocks GEO entirely.